These Beaches are the perfect place to relax, catch some waves, and spend time with your family.

 At the very tip of Great Point Beach, the highlight stands tall and proud.
 The Great Point Lighthouse (also known as the Nantucket Lighthouse), a white beacon hovering against a dazzling backdrop of deep blue, is a big draw.

 The waters of this beautiful shore are home to a diverse range of species.
 The finest fishing on the island is said to be found in this eastern gem, which is a haven for anglers.
-This beach is difficult to reach, and few people visit it, so there isn’t much noise to deter a big catch.
+This beach is difficult to reach from the town’s beach access, and few people visit it, so there isn’t much noise to deter a big catch.

 Deer, raptors, and shorebirds all live along the ruggedly beautiful coast.
 The dunes and small coastal forests, which combine two long and narrow fingers of a peninsula, are a nature lover’s dream, with over 16 miles of trails.

-With so much to explore and experience, the best part of coming to Nantucket Beaches is discovering what new adventures await.
+With so much to explore and experience, the best part is discovering what new adventures await.
 Remember to bring your sunscreen and favorite book, and you’re ready to go!